davep/braindrop/README.md

 > This is still pre-release.
 Right now the client works read-only; Raindrop
 > creation and editing is being added at the moment.
 The repository is
 > available so anyone can have a play with the client UI.
+>
+> This also means I'm not accepting any code contributions right now, as the
+> code is still under very active development.
+On the other hand feedback
+> and ideas are **very** welcome.

 ![Braindrop](.images/braindrop.png)